 Cleaning your coffee machine with chemicals

 For deep cleaning, you can use a commercial coffee maker cleaner that you can easily find online.
-These kinds of cleaning agents are specifically made to break down the oils, clear coffee stains, and coffee residue from you coffee machine.
-These chemicals will not be environmentally friendly but they will get the job done.
+These kinds of cleaning agents are specifically made to break down the oils, and remove coffee stains, and coffee residue from your coffee machine.
+These chemicals will not be environmentally friendly, but they will get the job done.
 If you run a business with a large commercial coffee machine we recommend you use commercial coffee machine cleaners.